-I suppose, some of your memories and experiences are connected with certain smells.
-Especially those from your childhood, because a child can feel different smells more intensivly than an adult.
+I suppose some of your memories and experiences are connected with certain smells.
+Especially those from your childhood, because a child can feel different smells more intensively than an adult.
 When I visited the region Mostviertel in Lower Austria, I did not expect at all that this trip would be some kind of a return to my childhood just because of the smells.

 ©: Franz Weingartner

 My grandpa kept rabbits.
 We often took a small cart, a scythe and a sickle and went to mow the grass.
 When we came back, I ran to the rabbit hutch and immediately started to pass the best pieces (dandelion leaves) through the wire netting of the hutch, watching the rabbits how they moved their tiny muzzles by chewing a longleaf.
 The smell of the freshly mown grass blew up on me in the small village Oponitz, right in the first Austrian school of mowing!
 I am not joking!
 Such a kind of school really exists!
 In the Mostviertel.
 Mr Johann Lueger organizes one day courses of mowing, which are visited mostly by businessmen and managers who bought cottages with land in some rural areas.
 They have to mow their yards.
 They want to do it by themselves as a kind of relaxation, but if they really do not know how to mow properly, they are afraid to disgrace themselves in the eyes of local people.
 So they have a possibility to learn it in this school – and not only how to hold the scythe, but also how to hammer and sharpen it.
 We tried to mow as well.
 I have to praise myself, I did it very well – no wonder, I picked it up by watching my grandpa doing it so many times, although he only allowed me to use the sickle and only from time to time… But I knew that after swishing, the scythe must not fly up in the air – as some people from our group did.